AresMUSH/aresmush.com/tutorials/install/custom-server.md

 The supported environment for the automated Ares installer is:

 * A [DigitalOcean droplet](/tutorials/install/digital-ocean.html).
-* 2GB RAM recommended.
+* 2GB RAM required.
 Giant games may need more RAM, but you can always upgrade later.
 * Ubuntu Linux (Are has been fully tested with versions 18.04 and 20.04).
 * **Nothing but the starter image** installed.